 - Design custom territory according to specific goals and objectives of your company

 - Prioritize customers and prospects in an area with a heat map

 - Import external data from a curated data library to contextualize surrounding sales location

 - Overlay datasets from different sources to determine if territory is over-or-under serviced

 These are only a few features that can help optimize a territory management plan especially when design a sales territory.
 But let’s take a look at one feature specifically in the next section that can really help reduce overhead.

-Find out what a difference an interactive data visualization can make when realigning sales territories at our upcoming webinar on August 23rd at 1PM EDT/ 7 PM CESTSave my seat
+Find out what a difference an interactive data visualization can make when realigning sales territories in our on-demand webinar 'Using Spatial Data Science to Balance Field Sales Territories'

 Optimize sales territory routes

 A recent business travel report found that the average total cost for a business trip in 2016 amounted to $1 068.
 At the same time Salesforce’s 2017 State of Sales Report found that 64 percent of surveryed reps spend most of their time on non-selling tasks.
 High travel costs plus low sales opportunities equals serious trouble for companies including an increase churn rate as frustrated employees resign.